 Campers staying for extended care should bring a lunch

 SEEDLINGS is about introducing incoming Kindergarteners to Burke’s through games, art, stories, groups activities, and physical play.
 Led by our After School Program Teachers, SEEDLINGS is dedicated to offering a smooth transition from preschool to kindergarten, in a wonderfully imaginative and fun environment.
 Our program offers structured time for crafts, songs, story time and creative dramatic play, and we also believe in self-motivated free playtime.
 Campers will learn, create and explore with the girls who will be their classmates for years to come.
 The afternoon extended care session offers the Kindergarten campers a relaxed program with music, crafts and free play until 4:30.
 Come and join the fun!

-In order to receive a full refund on any summer class or camp, cancellations must be received no later than 24 hours before the class or camp starts.
+In order to receive a full refund on any summer class or camp, cancellations must be received no later than seven days before the class or camp starts.

 About the Camp Team